sourcegraph/sourcegraph-public-snapshot/doc/user/campaigns/index.md

 - Forking a repository and creating a pull request on the fork is not yet supported.
 Because of this limitation, you need write access to each repository that your campaign will change (in order to push a branch to it).
 - Campaign steps are run locally (in the [Sourcegraph CLI](https://github.com/sourcegraph/src-cli)).
 Sourcegraph does not yet support executing campaign steps (which can be arbitrary commands) on the server.
 For this reason, the APIs for creating and updating a campaign require you to upload all of the changeset specs (which are produced by executing the campaign spec locally). {#server-execution}
 - It is not yet possible for multiple users to edit the same campaign that was created under an organization.
-- It is currently not yet possible to reuse a branch in a repository across multiple campaigns.
+- It is not yet possible to reuse a branch in a repository across multiple campaigns.